Omega Cal.266 18ct, 36mm 1952

 A Very Well Cared For and Lightly Used Example

-Superbly Restored White Dial, Subsidiary Seconds Dial
+Superbly Restored Slightly Off-White Dial with Subsidiary Seconds Dial

 High Grade Cal.266, 17 Jewel Hand-Wound Movement, in Tip-Top Condition!